At a glance

 6. Paid Jobs

-Research shows that working for pay boosts the career potential for teens with learning and attention issues.
+Research shows that working for pay boosts the career potential for teens with learning and thinking differences.
 Whether it’s at a garden center or at a restaurant, a paying job can open up possibilities.
 Help your child with the application process.
 If he submits a resume by email, remind him to follow up with a phone call to ask for an interview.

 Internships offer hands-on work experience and mentoring.
 They also give students a sense of what the work is like full-time—and the accommodations they’ll need.
 Internships usually last a few weeks to a year.
 If your child is in school, a summer or semester internship may work.
 After graduation, an internship with a large employer may allow him to rotate from one job to another every few months.
 That way, he can try different jobs and develop several skills.